Today I’m featuring amazing shot taken in a Vang Vieng area by Edwina from Traveling German Blog.

 Vang Vieng area has a reputation for being a backpacker destination where gap year students go to get drunk while tubing down the river and watch endless re-runs of the 90s series Friends in cheap bars while eating “happy” pizza.

 As much as I love Friends, that didn’t sound appealing to me.
-But I had also read that Vang Vieng was working on cleaning up its reputation and the surrounding areas looked amazing in all the photos I saw, so I decided to give it a try!
+But I had also read that Vang Vieng has been working on cleaning up its reputation and the surrounding areas looked amazing in all the photos I saw, so I decided to give it a try!

 My verdict: The bars showing non-stop Friends episodes really do exist, but there’s much more to Vang Vieng area.